christophstrasen/WorldObserver/docs/guides/interest.md

 - For squares, the key is `squareId`.
 - For zombies, the key is `zombieId`.
+- For vehicles, the key is `sqlId` when present, otherwise `vehicleId`.
 - For rooms, the key is `roomId`.
 - For items, the key is `itemId`.
 - For dead bodies, the key is `deadBodyId`.